Christopher Walsh

 Board Member, American Museum of Magic, Marshall, Michigan.

-- I sit on the Collections Committee, contribute to library and museum collections development and cataloguing, coordinate archival collections preservation and processing, and oversee some archival and library volunteers.
+• On the Collections Committee, I contribute to library and museum collections development and cataloguing, coordinate archival collections preservation and processing, and oversee some archival and library volunteers.

 Memberships